echogarden-project/echogarden/docs/Options.md

 * `maxAddedDuration`: maximum extra time (in seconds) that may be added after a cue's end time.
 This gives the reader additional time to read the cue, and also ensures that very short duration cues aren't shown in a flash.
 Defaults to `3.0`

 **Note**: options `maxLineCount`, `maxLineWidth`, `minWordsInLine`, `separatePhrases`, are only effective when using the `segment` and `sentence` modes, and are ignored in all other modes. `maxAddedDuration` doesn't apply to modes `word`, `phone` and `word+phone` (they always use the exact start and end timestamps).

+## Global options

+On the CLI, global options can be used with any operation.
+To set global options via the API, use the `setGlobalOption(key, value)` method (see the [API reference](API.md) for more details).

+* `ffmpegPath`: sets a custom path for the FFmpeg executable
+* `soxPath`: sets a custom path for the SoX executable
+* `packageBaseURL`: sets a custom base URL for the remote package repository used to download missing packages.
+Default is `https://huggingface.co/echogarden/echogarden-packages/resolve/main/`.
+If `huggingface.co` isn't accessible in your location, you can set to use a mirror by changing `huggingface.co` to alternative a domain like `hf-mirror.com`
+* `logLevel`: adjusts the quantity of log messages shown during processing.
+Possible values: `silent`, `output`, `error`, `warning`, `info`, `trace`.
+Defaults to `info`

+## CLI options

+These options are for the CLI only.

+* `--play`, `--no-play`: enable/disable audio playback.
+Defaults to play if there is no output file specified
+* `--overwrite`, `--no-overwrite`: overwrite/keep existing files.
+Doesn't overwrite by default
+* `--debug`, `--no-debug`: show/hide the full details of JavaScript errors, if they occur.
+Disabled by default
+* `--config=...`: path to configuration file to use.
+Defaults to `echogarden.config` or `echogarden.config.json`, if found at the current directory

+## Using a configuration file

+The CLI supports loading options from a default or custom configuration file in various formats.
+See the [CLI Guide](CLI.md) for more details.